expresspigeon/blog/src/content/kb/flows/flows-actions.md

 ### Webhook action

-The Webhook is the Web's way to integrate completely different systems in semi-real time.
-So you can use Webhook action in the ExpressPigeon flow to trigger an event in an external service.
-We allow really flexible configuration of webhook content (payload, headers etc) and also you can test this in real time.
-Here is an example of webhook action configuration:
+Webhooks  are a way to integrate different systems in real time.
+The Automation Flow Webhook actions allow to send data in external customer systems.

+We allow flexibility in configuration of webhook content (payload, headers etc) as well as format.
+Generally, the format defaults to JSON, but you can edit the Payload  section of the Webhook to use any other format (CSV, XML, etc.).

+Here is an example of a webhook action configuration:

 ![](images/flows/webhook-action.png)